taylarogic/codeWords/09/readme.md

 # this is what i did in week nine.
 This week I really struggled making a start on my code for the next assessment.
 Nothing was working the way I wanted it to and I was feeling defeated :(.
-Andy and Karen ann said as long as long as we placed one brick down we would be ok.
+Andy and Karen ann said as long as we placed one brick down we would be ok.
 I realised I had a bunch of bricks but no cement.
 I had a bunch of ideas but no solid foundation for them.
 I decided I would have to browse [OpenProcessing](https://www.openprocessing.org/browse/#) for some help.

 ### WEEK 9 UPDATE